polkadot-developers/polkadot-docs/develop/application-devs/system-parachains/interact-asset-hub.md

 #### Additional Examples of Monitoring XCM Transfers

-The two previous sections outline the process of monitoring XCM deposits to specific account(s) and then tracing back the origin of these deposits.
+The two previous sections outline the process of monitoring XCM deposits to specific accounts and then tracing back the origin of these deposits.
 However, the process of tracking an XCM transfer (hence the events to look for) may vary based on the direction of the XCM message.
 Here are some examples to showcase the slight differences:

-1. For an XCM transfer from a Parachain to a Relay chain _([example](https://polkadot.subscan.io/xcm_message/polkadot-3effaf637dd2a3ac5a644ccc693cbf58a6957d84){target=\_blank})_:
+1. For an XCM transfer from a parachain to a relay chain _([example](https://polkadot.subscan.io/xcm_message/polkadot-3effaf637dd2a3ac5a644ccc693cbf58a6957d84){target=\_blank})_:

    - The [event](https://hydradx.subscan.io/extrinsic/5136464-2?event=5136464-7){target=\_blank} to look for in the Parachain side is called `parachainsystem (UpwardMessageSent)`, and the parameter `message_hash` in this event identifies the XCM transfer.
    - The [event](https://polkadot.subscan.io/block/20810935?tab=event&&event=20810935-4){target=\_blank} to track in
-     the Relay chain side is called `messagequeue (Processed)`, and the parameter `id` of the event should be the same as the `message_hash` found in the Parachain event.
+     the relay chain side is called `messagequeue (Processed)`, and the parameter `id` of the event should be the same as the `message_hash` found in the Parachain event.

-2. For an XCM transfer from a Relay chain to a Parachain _([example](https://polkadot.subscan.io/xcm_message/polkadot-b2f455ed6ca1b4fdea746dfe8d150c10ec74440e){target=\_blank})_:
+2. For an XCM transfer from a relay chain to a Parachain _([example](https://polkadot.subscan.io/xcm_message/polkadot-b2f455ed6ca1b4fdea746dfe8d150c10ec74440e){target=\_blank})_:

-   - The [event](https://polkadot.subscan.io/extrinsic/20810793-2?event=20810793-53){target=\_blank} to look for in the Relay chain side is called `xcmPallet (sent)`, and the parameter `message_id` in this event identifies the XCM transfer.
+   - The [event](https://polkadot.subscan.io/extrinsic/20810793-2?event=20810793-53){target=\_blank} to look for in the relay chain side is called `xcmPallet (sent)`, and the parameter `message_id` in this event identifies the XCM transfer.
    - The [event](https://moonbeam.subscan.io/extrinsic/6174523-0?event=6174523-5){target=\_blank} to look for in the Parachain side is called `dmpqueue (ExecutedDownward)`, and the parameter that identifies the